codists/English-In-CS-Books/r.md

 Distributed systems are more relevant than ever, and you have almost certainly used some sort of distributed service(《Operating System Concepts》第 733 页)。

+#  remedial

+- remedy: re-("again") + mederi("to heal")

+vt. to do sth to correct or improve sth that is wrong(纠正，补救)。

+- remedial

+adj. intended as a remedy(用于纠正的，用于补救的)。

+- 示例

+Updates for the stable kernels are intended only as remedial versions, whereas the development kernels may include newer and relatively untested functionality(《Operating System Concepts》第 777 页)。

 # replication

 - replicate：re-("again") + plicare("to fold")